Snowshoe Mountain, United States: Family Ski Guide

 For families outgrowing Snowshoe, the natural progression is north: Killington for the biggest Eastern mountain, Stowe for the best overall experience, or a first Western trip to a resort like Keystone or Steamboat where the snow quality changes everything.

-If this resort is not the right fit for your family, consider Whiteface for more vertical drop and Olympic-caliber terrain, if you are willing to drive further north.
+If this one gives you pause, consider Whiteface for more vertical drop and Olympic-caliber terrain, if you are willing to drive further north.

 Would we recommend Snowshoe Mountain?